Montana-Media-Arts/120_CreativeCoding/README.md

-# Creative Coding 1 - MART 120<br />Course Resource Repo
+# Course Resource Repo <br>Creative Coding 1 - MART 120

 This is the resources repository and homework wiki for the web-based version of Creative Coding 1 at the School of Media Arts, University of Montana.